Leli 1 Community Center Bathroom Project – Georgia

 The community center “Leli 1” functions as a youth center and serves the people of Leliani and its surrounding villages, including Azerbaijani and Ossetain villages, by creating and implementing various projects.

-Recent project include English classes, technical trainings for young people and farmers, projects promoting intercultural tolerance and understanding between the Azerbaijani, Georgian and Ossetian peoples, and special seminars on women’s health, including doctor examinations.
+Recent project includes English classes, technical trainings for young people and farmers, projects promoting intercultural tolerance and understanding between the Azerbaijani, Georgian and Ossetian peoples, and special seminars on women’s health, including doctor examinations.

 Additionally, the community center “Leli 1” operates a community gym which is used for various exercise classes.
 The gym also serves as a meeting place for many of the aforementioned projects.